rbignon/woob/docs/source/guides/module.rst

             if self.login_error.is_here():
                 raise BrowserIncorrectPassword(self.page.get_error())

-You may provide a custom :func:`do_logout <weboob.browser.browsers.LoginBrowser.do_logout>`:: function if you need to customize the default logout process, which simply clears all cookies.
+You may provide a custom :func:`~weboob.browser.browsers.LoginBrowser.do_logout` function if you need to customize the default logout process, which simply clears all cookies.

 Also, your ``LoginPage`` may look like::